 In pantheism, the universe and everything included in it is equal to the Divine, but in panentheism, the universe and the divine are not ontologically equivalent.
 God is viewed as the soul of the universe, the universal spirit present everywhere, in everything and everyone, at all times.
 Some versions suggest that the universe is nothing more than the manifest part of God.
 In some forms of panentheism, the cosmos exists within God, who in turn "transcends", "pervades" or is "in" the cosmos.
 While pantheism asserts that 'All is God', panentheism goes further to claim that God is greater than the universe.
 In addition, some forms indicate that the universe is contained within God... ||

-When scholars attempt to define monotheism as belief in the existence of one god only rather than worship of one God only, it is then that monotheism fails as a category.
-For neither the ancient Hebrew, Jewish nor Zoroastrianism deny the existence of evil or false gods/devils.
+When scholars attempt to define monotheism as belief in the existence of one god only, rather than worship of one God only, it is then that monotheism fails as a category.
+For neither the ancient Hebrew, Jewish nor Zoroastrianism deny the existence of evil or false gods or demons.
 Perhaps the only religion that might fit monotheism is the youngest of the "Abrahamic" religions i.e., Islam.
 And although Christianity is considered an Abrahamic religion it is neither Panentheistic nor monotheistic.
-Despite its attempts to conjure its "trinity" into a unified deity, Christianity could not change the fact that it was worshiping a man-god/father-son/savior-ghost/trinity.
+Despite its attempts to conjure its "trinity" into a unified deity, Christianity could not change the fact that it was worshiping a man-god / father-son / savior-ghost trinity.
 Thus its form is closer to the idol worshiping pagan religions that existed long before Christianity became the official religion of the Roman Empire, absorbing many elements of those same pagan religions it outlawed.
-(See The origins of Christ)
+(See The Origins of Christ)